Joshkingzz/cancer_patients/Report.md

 ```
 ![Image](https://github.com/user-attachments/assets/6cdb494d-6550-4633-9ddf-bbe378a5de9c)

-* Gender representation varies slightly by stage, but both genders are affected similarly.
+* Gender representation varies slightly by stage, but both genders are affected similarly although it is slightly dominant in the male gender across all stages with stage III being an exception
-* Slight male dominance in advanced stages in some regions.

 ### 3. Countries with Highest Cases
 ```